 Bending reality.
 Just when you thought one couldn’t pioneer and blend genres any further, Carpenter does it again.
 Again, inspired by two previous masters of horror, H.P Lovecraft and Steven King, this film is a goldmine of Carpenter’s cinematic techniques.

 Village of the Damned (1995)

 Got a remake to do?
 Carpenter’s rule number two; don’t change or mess with the original source material.
 It’s ridiculous how remakes are drastically different from the origins.
 That’s why they suck.
 If you’re going to force in a different concept, make a new movie, don’t squat on the brand name.

 Escape from L.A.
 (1996)

 Rule #3.
-If you’re going to remake one of you’re own films, and can’t be stuffed working out a new story to tell or direction to take you’re anti-hero, then go with the original script, tweak it a little, and call it a sequel.
+If you’re going to remake one of your own films, and can’t be stuffed working out a new story to tell or direction to take your anti-hero, then go with the original script, tweak it a little, and call it a sequel.

 …take away the vampire element, this would be the type of western he would make.

 John Carpenter rips off his own work here, gratuitously and shamelessly.
 The whole film is a catalogue of his techniques, and while it doesn’t come together at all, it does help to identify them.
 You can recognise aspects of every one of his films, from visuals, action choreography, story, and motifs, right down to the outright cheese.